sigmod/sqlpp/document.md

       { "user_id": 1 }
     ]

+### <a id="Join">Join
 The next example shows a query that actually joins two tables, FacebookUsers and FacebookMessages, returning user/message pairs.
 The results contain one record per pair, with result records containing the user's name and an entire message.
-The query can be seen as for each Facebook user, unnest the entire `FacebookMessages` collection and then filters the output with condition `message.\`author-id\` = user.id`.
+The query can be seen as for each Facebook user, unnest the entire `FacebookMessages` collection and then filters the output with condition `message./`author-id/` = user.id`.
 Apparently, the underlying query processor will generate a query plan using hash join to evaluate the query since the condition is based on equality of fields from `FacebookUsers` and `FacebookMessages`.

 #### Example